Code-Institute-Submissions/CI-MS1-Citrus-Funk/README.md

 - "Master Branch" was selected under the "Source" drop down.
 - The site's URL is then displayed.

+Cloning

+- Locate the GitHub Repository.
+- Click the "Code" button.
+- Highlight the "HTTPS" button to clone with HTTPS and copy the link.
+- Open Git Bash
+- Identify location in IDE where you want the cloned directory to be made.
+- Type git clone, and then paste the URL, which is the link thats been copied.
+- Your local clone will be made.

+Forking

+- To fork the respository, click the fork button that it is situated to the right of the respository title.
+- There will now your own copy in your account.

 ---

 ## Credits

 ### Code Snippets

-[CSS Tricks](https://css-tricks.com/full-page-background-video-styles/) - for help with background video
+[CSS Tricks](https://css-tricks.com/full-page-background-video-styles/) - for help with background video.

-[Stack Overflow](https://stackoverflow.com/questions/4086107/fixed-page-header-overlaps-in-page-anchors) - for help with fixed header overlapping
+[Stack Overflow](https://stackoverflow.com/questions/4086107/fixed-page-header-overlaps-in-page-anchors) - for help with fixed header overlapping.

-[Quackit](https://www.quackit.com/css/codes/marquees/) - for help with scrolling text
+[Quackit](https://www.quackit.com/css/codes/marquees/) - for help with scrolling text.

-[W3Schools](https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp) - for help with gallery
+[W3Schools](https://www.w3schools.com/howto/howto_css_image_grid_responsive.asp) - for help with gallery.

-[Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - for use of grid layout and components
+[Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) - for use of grid layout and components.

 ### Images and videos